JmugishaKa/dsa/README.md

 --------------------------------------------------
 Overview

 This project implements a sparse matrix data structure and operations in Python.
-It encorporates a dictionary-based coordinate list (COO) format to manipulate and store large sparse matrices.
 The code allows and supports reading matrices from files, performing addition(+), subtraction(-), and multiplication(*), and saves the feedback to output file.
 -------------------------------------------------------
 Features